St. Francis College

-St. Francis College (St. Francis of Brooklyn or SFC) is a private Franciscan college in Downtown Brooklyn, New York.
+St. Francis College (St. Francis of Brooklyn or SFC) is a private Franciscan college in Downtown Brooklyn, New York City.
 It was founded in 1859 by the Franciscan Brothers of Brooklyn as the St. Francis Academy and was the first private school in the Diocese of Brooklyn.
 St. Francis College began as a parochial all-boys academy in the City of Brooklyn and has become a small liberal arts college that has 19 academic departments offering 72 majors and minors.

-St. Francis College is a predominantly undergraduate institution with graduate programs in accounting, project management, psychology, creative writing, and exercise and sport science.
-St. Francis is set in an urban environment and considered a commuter college.
+St. Francis College is a predominantly undergraduate institution with some graduate programs; it is considered a commuter college.
 As of 2021, there were 2,372 undergraduates and 117 graduate students.

-St. Francis College has 21 athletic teams that compete in Division I of the NCAA and are known as the Terriers.
-SFC's teams participate in the Northeast Conference, with the exception of the men's and women's water polo teams, which compete in the CWPA and the MAAC, respectively.